 - Then add the spices, and bake for roughly 15-20 minutes or until tender.

 In the mood for some more wonderful fall comfort food recipes?
-Check out our collection of delicious Casseroles, Soups, & Stews ebooks here!
+Check out our Bounty of Soups eBook Bundle here!